Akhilesh0013/Akhilesh0013/README.md

 - 📊 Enhancing Solar Irradiance Forecasting: A Comprehensive Exploration of Various Clustering Methods Combined with MLPNN, Book Chapter accepted for publication at CRC Press, Taylor & Francis .
 You can find the Acceptance and reviews [here](https://drive.google.com/drive/folders/1fyXVFQcQHphnEpiAWq2mV13r-H4oxlDF?usp=drive_link)

+- 🤖 Intellifind - A Self-Correcting Knowledge Retrieval
+  Designed a context aware RAG system using Llama-Index for orchestration, integrating relevance check and a web search fallback using LinkUp in cases of irrelevant context.
+Check it out [here](https://github.com/Akhilesh0013/Intellifind) !

 ---